 News reports since suggest that He Jiankui worked with a few people, mostly in secret, in order to recklessly pursue we know not what—a sincere dream of helping people?
 A desire for fame or accolades?
 An impatient curiosity to see what would happen?

 Given that changes made to these babies’ DNA have not been proven safe, this research seems like human experimentation (without even having the possibility of conferring significant medical benefits) done without public awareness, oversight, or even the parents’ fully-informed consent.

 These techniques are developing far faster than regulation or public awareness can keep up with.
 We’ve issued various brief non-technical updates about where this research is trying to go—from gene drives that might theoretically eradicate a whole species to “living shoes”.

-He Jiankui’s work now demonstrates that individuals can choose to circumvent the weak processes and often voluntary guidelines in place currently and make far-reaching decisions about their synthetic biology work.
+He Jiankui’s work demonstrates that individuals can circumvent the weak processes and often voluntary guidelines in place and make far-reaching decisions about their synthetic biology work.
 This is dangerous.
 We are deeply concerned about the potential grave and unknown harms that even well-meaning researchers could cause, and we call again for a renewed focus on precaution.

 Below is a joint letter signed by nearly two hundred individual academics and organizations, including CFSC.

 Civil society statement to the organizers of the “Second International Summit on Human Genome Editing”

 The undersigned individuals and organizations wish to express our dismay and outrage at He Jiankui’s claims of creating genetically engineered babies.
 Though these claims are unverified, his actions violate a key provision of the concluding statement issued at the First International Summit on Human Gene Editing in 2015, that such dangerous experiments should not proceed until there was broad societal consensus in their favor.